 Community Cinema is now Indie Lens Pop-Up!
-The Dennos Museum Center presents Indie Lens Pop-Up for the 2015-2016 season, with films from the Independent Television Service (ITVS) screened prior to their broadcast as part of Independent Lens on your local PBS station.
+The Dennos Museum Center presents Indie Lens Pop-Up for the 2015-2016 season.
 Events are free of charge and feature a documentary film followed by discussion with community leaders and scholars.
 Films are screened with captions.
 Milliken Auditorium features a T-coil loop for those with hearing impairments.
 Additional arrangements for a sign language interpreter can be made by contacting Jason Dake at (231)995-1029 or firstname.lastname@example.org.
 Interested in being a panel member for a discussion?
 Contact Jason Dake at email@example.com.

 Indie Lens Pop-Up is a neighborhood series that brings people together for film screenings and community-driven conversations.
 Featuring documentaries seen on the PBS series Independent Lens, Indie Lens Pop-Up draws local residents, leaders, and organizations to discuss what matters most, from newsworthy topics to family and relationships.
-Make friends, share stories, and join the conversation.
 Can't attend in person?
-Find Independent Lens on Facebook for information on our online Pop-Up events.
+Find Independent Lens on Facebook for online Pop-Up events.

 The Independent Television Service funds, presents, and promotes award-winning documentaries and dramas on public television and cable, innovative new media projects on the Web, and the Emmy Award-winning weekly series Independent Lens Monday nights at 10:00 PM on PBS.

 Stray Dog by Debra Granik